Dana Center Role

-She also focuses on how psychology and learning science innovations can transform students’ lives and overall classroom climate and culture.
-Lisa served in a consultative role for the DCMP’s Frameworks for Collegiate Learning course.
-After more than 22 years in mathematics education with 14 years focused on practical application and study of psychology innovations, Lisa understands both their power and pitfalls.
+Lisa also focuses on how psychology and learning science innovations can transform students’ lives and overall classroom climate and culture.
+She serves as contributing author for DCMP’s Frameworks for Mathematics and Collegiate Learning course.
+With more than 22 years in math education, including 14 years focused on practical application and study of psychology innovations, Lisa understands both their power and pitfalls.

-In a prior role at the Dana Center, Lisa served as the project lead for the Center’s Academic Youth Development work and a lead author for middle school mathematics course programs in collaboration with Agile Mind, Inc.
+In a prior role, Lisa served as the project lead for the Dana Center’s Academic Youth Development work and a lead author for middle school mathematics course programs in collaboration with Agile Mind, Inc.

 M.A., Curriculum and Instruction, The University of Texas at Austin

 B.A., History, The University of Texas at Austin